 Part I: Subservience & the Khaleejis.
 The Arabian Peninsula has been nomadic/Bedouin for most of its history.
 Resources were scarce, and tribes who accumulated fertile lands had overwhelming power over other families.
-The harsh reality of the region meant that other tribes didn’t have negotiation powers, but only the option of complete submission (to … Continue reading The Arabian Peninsula & The Case for Radical Alternatives
+The harsh reality of the region meant that other tribes didn’t have negotiation powers, but only the option of complete submission (to more … Continue reading The Arabian Peninsula & The Case for Radical Alternatives

 The Arabian Peninsula has been nomadic/Bedouin for most of it's history.
 Resources were scarce, and tribes who accumulated fertile lands had overwhelming power over other families.
 The harsh reality of the region meant that other tribes didn't have negotiation powers, but only the option of complete submission (to more powerful families) in order to secure … Continue reading Subservience & the Khaleejis